dsfields/spleen-node/README.md

       - `value`: a string value to match.

       This method returns a Boolean.

+    + `Like.prototype.toRegex()`: converts the Like pattern to a compatible regular expression.
+This method returns in an instance of [`RegExp`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).

+    + `Like.prototype.toRegexString()`: converts the Like pattern to a compatible regular expression string.
+This method returns a string.

 #### Class: `PrioritizeStrategy`